Myanmar: Overview & Impact

 Building Markets has collected nearly a million data points on over 3,000 Myanmar SMEs.
 This information is used to connect businesses to new opportunities and undertake market research through the following activities:

-- Leveraged the SME network to undertake research on the IT needs of local businesses for Microsoft, Google, Cisco, and HP at the US ICT Council;
+- Leveraged our SME network to undertake research on the IT needs of local businesses for Microsoft, Google, Cisco, and HP at the US ICT Council.

 - With the International Growth Centre (IGC), conducted a survey on the woodworking sector that provides useful insights to connect exporters to foreign buyers.

-Building Markets has an in-house training facility, a network of external experts, and an HP-Life e-learning computer center in Myanmar.
-Regular training topics include sales and marketing, customer service, human resources management, procurement, and financial skills and literacy.
+Building Markets has a network of external and internal training experts.
+Topics include sales and marketing, customer service, human resources management, procurement, and financial skills and literacy.

 - Trained over 680 SMEs and operated the Champion Program to provide small groups of SMEs with 2-3 months of intensive mentoring in specific fields;